-Whenever you get a new computer, it can be a lengthy and troublesome process to customize it just the way you like.
-Sync your settings in Windows 10/11 lets some of the common customization preferences be synced to the cloud and applied to any computer you sign into using your Microsoft account.
-By enabling Windows 10/11 to sync your settings, you can have a more consistent experience regardless of which device you happen to be using.
+Enabling Sync your settings in Windows 10/11 allows customization preferences to be synced to the cloud and applied to any computer you sign into using your Microsoft account.
+This gives you a consistent experience across devices.

 In Windows 10/11, users can sync various personalization settings, including your Windows theme (wallpaper, color, etc.), language preferences, passwords saved in Microsoft Edge, and Ease of Access settings.
 Depending on the device you’re signing into, Windows 10/11 can also sync other things, such as mouse or printer settings.
 Windows can even sync other types of information between devices.